1202kbs/Understanding-NN/README.md

 ## 1 Interpreting a DNN Model

-*This section corresponds to Section 3 in the original paper.*

 This section focuses on the problem of interpreting a concept learned by a deep neural network (DNN).